 Risk management: No more than around 2% of your total investment is risked on any one trade.
-Thus if something goes wrong with one of the companies in your TAM portfolio, the impact on your overall portfolio is generally minimal.
-Additionally, up to 20% of your investment is utilised for investment in non-equity markets (long or short), ensuring that you won't miss out on major moves even in non-equity markets.
+Thus if something goes wrong with one of the companies in your TAM portfolio, the impact on your overall portfolio is minimal.
+Additionally, up to 20% of your investment is utilised for trades in nonequity markets (long or short), ensuring that you won't miss out on major moves even in non-equity markets.